 **It is ideal if you can make the soup in the morning and refrigerate until ready to serve so that the flavors can meld.

-If you need a little encouragement to make soup, here are a couple of scenes from a typical Wisconsin winter!
+If you need a little encouragement to make soup, here is a scene from a typical Wisconsin January!